calkit/calkit/docs/tutorials/procedures.md

 If we run `calkit runproc my-important-procedure` from the command line, our procedure will start.
+We will be prompted to perform the first step and press enter to confirm.

 After confirming we've completed the first step, Calkit is going to wait 5 seconds before asking us to perform the next